 Have you been meaning to read War and Peace for a good decade or so?
 Now’s your chance!
 There’s nothing like a good page-turner to give you an escape into an alternate reality, which a lot of us would welcome right now.
 If you prefer audiobooks, sign up to BorrowBox with your local library card and get listening.

 If you’ve never really felt like you had the time or mental energy to devote to a hobby, this could be your chance to get started on something soothing and productive.
 There’s something to be said for keeping your hands occupied when you’re feeling anxious, and it can be really rewarding to make something yourself.

 We’ve already talked about the importance of keeping active for both your mental and physical health while you’re quarantined, but why not use the time to try something totally new?
-Yoga is an excellent skill for both men and women, and easy to do at home with the help of apps like Daily Yoga.
+Yoga is an excellent skill for both men and women and easy to do at home with apps like Daily Yoga.
 Get flexible, toned and Zen all at once.

 Missing your mates but keen to keep your germs to yourself?
 Fear not, you can still do dinner with your friends, even when you’re all stuck at home.
 A resourceful and enterprising bunch have worked out that Zoom can be used for more than just work meetings.
 Cheers to that!

 When you’ve finished all the self-improvement, exercising and cooking and singing and dancing, we reckon you should devote some time to doing something utterly pointless, amusing and light-hearted.
 Give yourself permission to laugh and take time out from the news and the world.
 We dare you!
 Take care and stay well, from the team at Recovery Partners.